Get insider access

 -1.28 dB

-The Bose QuietComfort Earbuds have a very neutral sound profile with just a touch of extra bass.
-However, the touch of extra high-mid and low-treble causes vocals and lead instruments to sound slightly harsh.
+The Bose QuietComfort buds have a neutral sound profile with a touch of extra bass.
+There's also some over-emphasis in the high-mid and low-treble that causes vocals and lead instruments to sound slightly harsh.
 On the upside, if you prefer a different sound, their companion app offers a 3-band graphic EQ as well as a few EQ presets to help you tweak their sound to suit your tastes.

 9.4